 The Group uses valuation techniques such as discounted cash flow approach and adjusted net asset method with significant unobservable inputs to calculate the fair value of its unquoted equity investments at FVOCI.
-These inputs include revenue growth assumptions, discount rates, appraised value of real properties, among others.
-Changes in assumptions relating to these factors could affect the reported fair value of these unquoted equity financial instruments.
+These inputs include revenue growth assumptions, discount rates, appraised

-The fair value of unquoted equity investments amounted to ₱0.9 billion as of March 31, 2019 and December 31, 2018 (Note 11).
+The fair value of unquoted equity investments amounted to \$\mathbb{P}1.06\$ billion and \$\mathbb{P}0.97\$ billion as of September 30, 2019 and December 31, 2018, respectively (Note 11).

-Provision for expected credit losses of trade receivables and contract assets
+Provision for expected credit losses of trade receivables and contract assets reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.

 The Group uses the simplified approach in calculating the ECL of its trade receivables and contract assets wherein the Group does not track changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
 The model is based on the Group's historical observed default rates and adjusted to include forward looking information.
-At every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
+At every